-The grand jury process allows no cross examination so the accused have no legal recourse when their names are bandied about in reports or in the media.
+A grand jury allows no cross examination so the accused have no legal recourse when their names are bandied about in the media.
 This is outrageous, and it is doubly outrageous when we note that, as always, it is the Catholic Church that is being targeted.
-It is never some other religion, and it sure isn't the public schools, the source of sexual abuse today.
+It is never some other religion and it sure isn't the public schools, the source of sexual abuse today.

 On a related note, we have complained for decades about the decision made by dioceses in the United States that post the names of accused priests on the internet or in some other public spot.
 No other institution does this-just the Catholic Church.
-In March, Pope Francis formally rejected this practice.
+But in March, Pope Francis formally rejected this practice.
 Henceforth, dioceses are discouraged from publishing such a list.

 Priests should have the same rights as every other American, but they do not.
 Due process demands that they are assumed innocent until proven guilty.
 Also, most of the bad apples are dead or are no longer in ministry.
-So New Jersey's attempted grand jury investigation is a sham.
+So this grand jury is a sham.